tma02/calico/README.md

 ## About

-Calico improves the performance of WEBFISHING in multiplayer scenarios.
+Calico aims to improve the performance of WEBFISHING in multiplayer scenarios.
 In lobbies with ~15 players we've seen a framerate of 40-60+ FPS (frametimes went from ~60ms to ~15ms).
 The bulk of this performance comes from introducing threading to the network and player animation processing.

 ### Improvements & optimizations
 * Dedicated thread for compression and sending packets
 * Dedicated thread for receiving and decompressing packets
-* Dedicated thread per player for processing animation calculations
+* Dedicated per-player threads for performing animation calculations
-* Filtering of movement packets for players/props (actors) that are not in motion
-* Filtering of cosmetic loading for players that have not changed
+* Filtering cosmetics loading for players that have not changed
 * Other minor improvements to player handling

+## Install

+TODO

 ## Building